-A Network for Peace and Security in Colombia aims to promote the inclusive rural development of peasant economies in the country’s territories most affected by conflict, the presence of armed groups and crops of illicit use.
-It will also address the present challenges facing these territories like the increase of violence, the murder of social leaders and the effects associated to COVID-19, which invite us to invest in health, food security and local market consolidation.
-Based on a new form of governance that multiplies local collective intelligence, this partnership takes advantage of the assets in the territories, and generates synergies with existing programs and projects to scale them up, transforming their beneficiaries into project partners, changing the dynamics of commercialization, impacting productivity, strengthening local governance networks and territorial organizations, empowering women and youth, developing resilience to emergencies associated with the presence of armed groups, and providing an appropriate response to the spread of COVID 19.
+"A Network for Peace and Security in Colombia" will address the present challenges facing territories like the increase of violence, the murder of social leaders, and the effects associated with COVID-19.
+Based on a new form of governance that multiplies local collective intelligence, this partnership takes advantage of the assets in the territories, and generates synergies with existing programs and projects to scale them up.
+The goal is to transform beneficiaries into project partners, changing the dynamics of commercialization, impacting productivity, strengthening local governance networks and territorial organizations, empowering women and youth, developing resilience to emergencies associated with the presence of armed groups, and providing an appropriate response to the spread of COVID-19.
 This partnership integrates the collaborative efforts of organizations that include the United Nations Multi-Partner Trust Fund for Sustaining Peace, Organization of American States, Swedish International Development Agency, Colombia Peace Fund, University of Notre Dame, Rockefeller Brothers Fund, International Youth Foundation, The Scaling Up Community of Practice, and One Earth Future Foundation’s PASO Colombia program.

 This diagram has been designed using resources from Freepik.com

-The UN75 Global Governance Forum
+About the UN75 Global Governance Forum

 Scalable Partnerships for the Future We Want